jordan829/Spaceship/README.md

 Create a new directory under c:\glut\glut-3.7.6-bin and name it "GL".
 Move glut.h to this new directory (should be "c:\glut\glut-3.7.6-bin\GL").

+NOTE: Play on 60Hz.
+Have not yet implemented upport for other framrates

 How to Play:

 Left Arrow: Move left